ipbc-dev/BitTubeVid/support/doc/dependencies.md

 sudo apt install ffmpeg
 ```

-Now that dependencies are installed, before running PeerTube you should start PostgreSQL and Redis:
+Now that dependencies are installed, before running BitTubeVid you should start PostgreSQL and Redis:

 ```
 sudo systemctl start redis postgresql